 Thank you for your interest in working with The Hive Catering Co.!
 We are looking forward to having you on our team.
 To ensure a standard of service and compliance with local and state laws which which apply to our business, we ask the you carefully read the following training items and adhere to them at all times.

 Our serving staff are employees who volunteer to work as we staff events.
 We pay our servers and bartenders for a minimum of 4 hours for each event.
 Servers are paid $30 per hour and bartenders are paid $35 per hour.
-In cases where venues are very far from the Portland area, we may pay for travel time.
+In cases where venues are over one hour from the Portland area, we pay for travel time.

 All of our team members should have a current food handler’s permit and OLCC serving permit and adhere to food and alcohol safety procedures at all times.
 Don’t forget to carefully read the Alcohol Service Catering Procedures below.